qtepics/qtepics.github.io/getting_started.md

 ### qe_git_test_build

-The [qe_git_test_build](tools/qe_git_test_build) script may be use on Linux to clone the git repositories, build the framework libraries and build the qegui display manger.
+The [qe_git_test_build](tools/qe_git_test_build) script may be used on Linux to clone the git repositories, build the framework libraries and build the qegui display manger.

 I use this after each git push update to ensure the head version of the code can still be successfully built;
-I do this using both Qt4.8.4 on CentOS 6 and using Qt5.10 on CentOS 7.
+I currently do this using Qt5.12.8 on CentOS 7.

 Run __qe_git_test_build -h__ for help information.

-While not intended as a general purpose download and build script, it could be the basis of such a script that would suit your facility.
+While it was not intended as a general purpose download and build script, it could be the basis of such a script that could suit your facility.

 # <a name="qtcreator"></a><span style='color:#006666'>qtcreator Build</span>